devCabey/printf/README.md

-This repository contain C files that serve as solution to C - printf project in ALX software engineering project
+This repository contain C files that serve as solution to C - printf project in ALX software engineering program